cfpb/design-system/docs/components/links.md

       small screens by converting to full block links that have a finger-friendly touch area.
 Reduce screen size to see these in action.'
   - variations:
-      - variation_code_snippet: <p><a href="#">Inline links</a> should be Regular weight
-          if inline with other text (e.g., within a paragraph like this one).</p>
-        variation_description: Links that appear in body text or link lists are underlined.
-        variation_name: Inline link
-      - variation_code_snippet: <a href="#">Default link style</a>
-        variation_description: Stand-alone links (e.g., in a call to action or list of links) should be Medium weight.
-        variation_name: Stand-alone link
       - variation_code_snippet: ""
         variation_description: <h2>Header 2 containing <a href="#">a link</a></h2>
         variation_name: Header link